Multiparty Quantum Mutual Information: An alternative definition: Abstract

 \section{Abstract}

 Mutual information is the reciprocal information that is common to or shared by two or more parties.
-Quantum mutual information (QMI) for bipartite quantum systems is non-negative, and bears the interpretation of total correlation between the two subsystems.This is, however, no longer true for three or more party quantum systems.
-It is possible that three-party QMI can be negative.
-That QMI can assume negative value is confronting, and we give operational definition of QMI which is non-negative.
-We then define multiparty operational quantum discord, and give some examples.
-Interestingly, we observe that quantum discord increases when measurement is performed on larger number of subsystems.
-Consequently, the symmetric version of quantum discord, which involves measurement on all parties, reveals the maximal quantumness.
+Quantum mutual information for bipartite quantum systems is non-negative, and bears the interpretation of total correlation between the two subsystems.
+This may, however, no longer be true for three or more party quantum systems.
+In this paper we propose an alternative definition of multipartite information taking into account the shared information between two and more parties.
+It is non-negative, observes monotonicity under partial trace as well as completely positive maps, and equals multipartite information measure in literature for pure states.
+We then define multiparty quantum discord, and give some examples.
+Interestingly, we observe that quantum discord increases when measurement is performed on a large number of subsystems.
+Consequently, the symmetric quantum discord, which involves measurement on all parties, reveals the maximal quantumness.
 This raises question on the interpretation of measured mutual information as classical correlation.